apache/opendal/core/src/docs/rfcs/3734_buffered_reader.md

                2. ReadToEnd(limit)
 ```

-However, OpenDAL will yield an IO request after `seek()` and `read()` are invoked.
-For storage services such as S3, The [research](https://www.vldb.org/pvldb/vol16/p2769-durner.pdf) shows that the 8MiB~16MiB is the preferred IO size, If the IO size is too small, the TTFB dominates the overall runtime; too large will reach the bandwidth limit.
+OpenDAL triggers an IO request upon invoking `read()` if the `seek()` has reset the inner state.
+For storage services like S3, [research](https://www.vldb.org/pvldb/vol16/p2769-durner.pdf) suggests that an optimal IO size falls within the range of 8MiB to 16MiB.
+If the IO size is too small, the Time To First Byte (TTFB) dominates the overall runtime, resulting in inefficiency.

-Therefore, This RFC proposes a buffered reader to amortize the overhead of IO.
+Therefore, this RFC proposes the implementation of a buffered reader to amortize the overhead of IO.

 # Guide-level explanation